Which Chromebooks and Chrome OS devices will support Steam gaming?

 - Lenovo 5i-14 Chromebook

-The potential problem here is that if you have one of the compatible Chromebook models, but have either the Intel Core i3 or 4GB of RAM models, you won't be able to test drive Steam Alpha.
+The potential problem here is that if you have one of the compatible Chromebook models, but have either the Intel Core i3 or 4GB of RAM models, you won't be able to test drive Steam Beta.
 Even if your system has 8GB of RAM, you "may encounter issues in games that require 6GB of RAM or more."
 The limitations don't stop there; you might run into problems when trying to play games at resolutions higher than 1080p.

 It's just the beginning